lndecastro/AICofounder/EAIBS/Module1_AI_Cofounder_Mindset.md

 - **Persona anchoring**: Define your AI cofounder's role and constraints clearly in the system prompt so its responses stay in character across conversations.
-- **Document injection**: Paste your completed Blueprint pieces into the Workspace at the start of each session so the AI builds on your actual work, not generic examples.
+- **Document injection**: Paste your completed Blueprint pieces into the Workspace at the start of each module so the AI builds on your actual work, not generic examples.
-- **Constraint framing**: Tell the AI what *not* to do — "Do not suggest pivoting away from the B2B model," "Focus only on the Southwest Florida market for now."
+- **Constraint framing**: Tell the AI what *not* to do, for example, "Do not suggest pivoting away from the B2B model," "Focus only on the Southwest Florida market for now."
 - **Iterative refinement**: Treat AI outputs as drafts, not deliverables.
 Always follow up
   with: *"What are the weaknesses in this analysis?"* or *"What important factor are you